minghsu0107/kustomize-manifests/README.md

   - `Elasticsearch`: storage backend of Jaeger
   - `Elasticsearch exporter`: server that exports metrics of the Elasticsearch cluster
   - `Elasticsearch index cleaner`: cronjob that delete any indices older than 1 day

+In addition, some common application deployment templates are provided:
+- Kafka cluster
+- Redis cluster
+- NATS Streaming
 ## Prerequisites
 1. A Kubernetes cluster with version `1.18+`
 2. Slack webhook URL